Amalfi-Festival/amalfi-festival-org/_programs/choral.md

 <section class="standard-block" markdown="1">

-{% include site/session/session-info.md faculty-type="" %}
+{% include site/session/session-info.md faculty-type="Co-Artistic Directors" %}

 {% capture tuition-description %}
 The cost is listed as one total fee, which includes: